 The Christian Coalition.
 A guide to Congress: complete contact information, thumbnail biographies, photos, find-your-Representative-by-zip-code, and more.

 Congressional E-mail Directory.
-Congressional e-mail addresses.
+Senate e-mail addresses.

 Oregon School Boards Association.
 Includes tips for effective advocacy, suggestions about communicating with legislators, and information on the legislative process.

 A Guide to Legislative Advocacy is a guide specifically designed as a resource for advocating for youth with disabilities, though the information is widely applicable to other causes.